inmbolmie/elfacun/MANUAL.md

 You can launch a challenge from LichessTV pressing twice one of the six module buttons.
 Every button represents one play mode that can be configured by the user via _settings.txt_ and SD card.

+Only "rapid" and "classic" games are supported on the Lichess board interface.
+The "blitz", "bullet" or "correspondence" games cannot be played on Elfacun and won't be shown on the module, even if you start a game on another interface.
+Also only the "standard" chess games are supported.

 For example, to configure the first button to lauch a rated 10+0 game as rando color you will configure in _settings.txt_:

     lichess.mode.X.time=10